 Practical advice for couples thinking of living together.
-Serena, Private Client legal advisor explains why it’s important to think about the ‘what ifs’ before you move in.
+We explain why we think it’s important to think about the ‘what ifs’ before you move in.

 An estimated 4 million couples co-habit, many couples live happily together, however studies show the average person will have at least two long-term relationships in their life time before meeting ‘the one’.